Speech Therapy Board Games

 READ

-How To Make A Board Game Prototype
+How To Play Ryu Board Game

 Improved confidence in speaking: Games based around language learning also encourage clients to relax while they talk and learn new material through engagement – using physical activities instead of lectures helps break up the learning process into smaller pieces that are easier to digest.
 Furthermore, due to the interactive element of some speech therapy board games, even if participants aren’t entirely comfortable talking about themselves yet, they still have the opportunity to communicate with others in order comprehend basic commands and prompts from the game itself – helping them gain confidence in their ability interact with others verbally.